MischaU8/yumyum/materials/image-backface-culling_RCDsb1lxe2o.md

 yum yum
-Floyd here with a quick look at the culling attribute for images and plasticity when working with reference images you can select the image press M to access the material dialog and choose either front only or double sided for
+Floyd here with a quick look at the culling attribute for images in Plasticity when working with reference images you can select the image press M to access the material dialog and choose either front only or double sided for